BorisVassilev1/yoghurtgl/README.md

 ### - Build process

 First, pull all submodules with `git submodule init && git submodule update`.
-Then, the simplest way to build the library **make** is to run:
+Then, the simplest way to build the library is to run:
 ```
 ./configure.bat # for Windows or ./configure.sh for Unix-like systems
 cmake --build ./build --target=<target>